 Drag & Drop Builder

-Our Drag & Drop Builder includes the option to easily customize the information Facebook uses to generate a preview when you (or one of your customers) posts your page or site to their Timeline.
-As a bonus, other social media sites can often use this information as well (such as Twitter).
+Our Drag & Drop Builder includes the option to easily customize the information social networks use to generate a preview when you (or one of your customers) posts your page or site to their social profile.

 Below, you can find the steps needed to customize the information for social sharing on your pages and sites in our Drag & Drop Builder.

-Fill out the information you’d like to appear in your Facebook sharing preview, then click “Save.”
+Fill out the information you’d like to appear in your social sharing preview, then click “Save.”

-You can enter the title, description, and upload a photo that will appear in your Facebook share preview.
+You can enter the title, description, and upload a photo that will appear in your social share preview.
 To learn more about each setting, you can mouse over the question mark icon.